-When a (new) program has been written to the EEPROM it will be necessary to force the chip to load it into the P_RAM.
-This can be done by generating a chip reset, which triggers a BOOTLOAD sequence.
+When a (new) program has been written to the Flash it will be necessary to trigger a new BOOTLOAD sequence.
+This can be done by generating a chip reset.
 After the related command has been detected by the SCT on the UART1 interface the reset/boot sequence will start.
 Next the MCU will run the program from the beginning.

 This command can also be used for a simple reset.
-The BOOTLOAD is just the extra you get with it.